Best Hiking Pants Reviewed

 A really lightweight pair of hiking pants, whatever your outdoor hiking environment, these will work, they feel comfortable, do not restrict mobility and offer a degree of a stretch factor for flexibility during mobility.
 These hiking pants appear as minimalist which means they are easy to stow away yet they offer great form FIT, these feel snug and functional with fast drying out capability, you do get a set of pockets that are standard to small.

 Way up in the top league for stretch capability, you get great mobility without restriction, these pants stretch when needed so they are comfortable with your body motions.
-The pants are sold without a belt so you will need to pick out a nice belt to use. on cool days you feel comfortable and on hot warm days the comfort level is consistent, due to the thin material you would be wise not to use these hiking pants in extremely cold conditions, they were not designed for extreme weather.
+On cool days you feel comfortable and on hot warm days the comfort level is consistent, due to the thin material you would be wise not to use these hiking pants in extremely cold conditions, they were not designed for extreme weather.

 Comfort and Weight